vmkdaily/vFlux-Stats-Kit/README.md

     disk.numberwrite.summation

 ## Handling summary results
-New in the latest module is a 'summary' feature.
-Formerly, we had only 'compute' and 'iops'.
+New in the latest module is a `summary` feature.
+Formerly, we had only `compute` and `iops`.
-Now we add a new database called 'summary' to take in basic information such as overallstatus (i.e. green,red, etc) and  things you would expect such as cpu and memory total.
+Now we add a new database called `summary` to take in basic information such as overallstatus (i.e. green,red, etc) and  things you would expect such as cpu and memory total.
 We can easily add a ton of stuff here (think anything you can dot into from Get-VM).
 For now we keep it simple.

 ## Adding the summary database
-In this example, we have everything except the 'summary' database, so let's add it.
+In this example, we have everything except the `summary` database, so let's add it.
 You can also show databases and interact as expected.

     PS /home/mike> Invoke-FluxCLI -ScriptText 'SHOW DATABASES'